miguelcarax/environment-air-quality-measurement/README.md

 #### Backup

 The options here are limited to the platform where the application will be deployed.
 The easiest way to do this is to use Kubernetes Persistent Volumes backed by, for example, AWS EBS that will assure us no data loss.
-Other approach, in case we use a on-premise fully-managed platform is to use RAID 1 for servers disks.
+Other approach, in case we use a on-premise fully managed platform is to use RAID 1 for servers disks.

 This point will not metion the problems associated for deploying a statefull application like Postgres or redis in a stateless-oriented environment like Kubernetes.